We had an amazing interview with a leader in the gaming industry. Contact Eriks Petersons, Director of Digital Transformation at Ciklum.

 Here he talks about his move to Malta as a professional poker player and his work in the industry.

 What differs in opinions and attitudes is the clear focus on the experience of the players and the need to be unique and standardized.

 “In my opinion, one of the biggest shortcomings is the difference in player experience.”
 He spoke with complete confidence.

 It also explains the use of technology, rules and internal processes to divide them into smaller and simpler stages.

 Q: Let’s start the interview with a brief introduction to your work.
 Our readers love to hear top entrepreneurs talk about themselves.

 A. I started in the iGaming industry in early 2008, moving to my hometown of Riga, where I was a professional gambler.
-Poker was on the rise and everyone was talking about it.
-Fast forward to 2011, especially the April 15 Black Friday events, which ended the poker boom.
+Poker was at a high level and everyone was talking about it.
+Fast forward to 2011, especially the Black Friday events on April 15, which ended the poker boom.
 I bought a one-way flight ticket to Malta to further my career in my favorite industry.

 I have spent the last 10 years working in various positions in major B2B and B2C companies, working closely with customers, technology and products.
 Looking back, I was fortunate to join the industry, growing alongside it and growing up.
 This allowed me to develop a thorough knowledge of company operations and industry details.